Articles about computers and other things.

 - New SSD (market price, usually around $80)

 - Transfer files from old drive to new SSD $10

 - Install various programs, tweak the operating system, install all updates $FREE!

-- The total cost for this package is $200, which is already less than the cost of a new computer.
+- The total cost for this package is about $200, which is already less than the cost of a new computer

 The end result is a computer that will run better than it did even when it was brand new.
-Please let me know if you'd like to take advantage of this upgrade with its special November/December price.
-This offer expires on January 1st, 2017, so don't miss out!
+Please let me know if you'd like to take advantage of this upgrade and get your computer running as fast and securely as it can be!

 |Posted on July 22, 2016 at 3:45 AM|

 What can you and I do to keep our computers safe from viruses, adware, and spyware?
 The first thing that comes to many people's mind is a good antivirus.

 Sadly, there is no antivirus that can keep out ALL infections.
 A lot of it has to do with the user's own actions, such as not downloading email attachments, not downloading free software off the Internet, avoiding questionable websites, and other such cautious actions.
 These actions make up what are known as 'safe browsing habits'.